Read's Tower under Mount Sparrowhawk in Kananaskis Country, Alberta, Canada.

 There is more snow than expected but a dignified route through shallow snow reduces excessive post holing.
 On the far side of a small patch of snow bound forest there is a clear path to the summit of Read's Ridge, at 2,353 m (7,720 ft) for an up close and personal view of Read's Tower.

 The notch separating the base of Read's Tower from Mount Sparrowhawk is filled with deep snow and there is ample evidence of recent Spring avalanche activity.
 The dip off the east end of Read's Tower is clear and we can easily gain access to the trail which will deliver us over the flat, steep surface of Read's Tower to its summit.

 The effort to achieve the summit of Read's Tower consumes an additional 0.8 KM (½ mile) and 274 m (899 ft.) of elevation for a total round trip distance of about 6 KM (3¾ miles) with a formidable elevation gain of 920 m (3,018 ft.) within a fairly short distance.
 Not for the weak of spirit.
 Best done later in the season.

-Many photos are captured at the summit and a brief video is captured to provide a sense of the overall surroundings and how they fit together.
+Many photos are captured at the summit to provide a sense of the overall surroundings and how they fit together.

 The descent from the Read's Ridge summit to the east end of Read's Ridge is swift and easy.
 Cloud is forming up.

 The hike down the ridge is cautious and time consuming to reduce the risk for injury.

 The curious barricade on south Smith Dorrien at Mount Engadine Road, explains why there is no northbound traffic on Smith-Dorrien while southbound traffic seems unusually high.

 The drive to Calgary is tedious in heavy traffic returning from the May long weekend ritual migration from city to mountains but nothing can reduce the impact of images from the summit of Read's Ridge on this spectacular Spring day.